Gary VanDeaver

-Gary Wayne VanDeaver (born September 25, 1958) is an American politician serving as the state representative for the Texas House of Representatives' 1st district, which encompasses Bowie, Cass, Lamar, Morris, and Red River counties in northeastern Texas.
+Gary Wayne VanDeaver (born September 25, 1958) is an American politician who served as the state representative for the Texas House of Representatives' 1st district, which encompasses Bowie, Cass, Lamar, Morris, and Red River counties in northeastern Texas.
 He is a retired lifelong educator with the Avery Independent School District, Rivercrest Independent School District and finally at New Boston Independent School District in New Boston, Texas, where he still resides.
+In December 2025, VanDeaver announced that he would not seek re-election in 2026.

-VanDeaver was first elected in 2014, and has been re-elected by his district four times, in 2016, 2018, 2020, and 2022.
-He has defeated the previous incumbent, George Lavender, on three separate occasions, and has never faced opposition in a general election.
-He identifies as a Conservative Republican.
+VanDeaver was first elected in 2014 and was re-elected by his district four times, in 2016, 2018, 2020, and 2022, identifying as a conservative Republican.
+He defeated the previous incumbent, George Lavender, on three occasions and never faced opposition in a general election.